voltpop/vp-website/_pages/services.markdown

 #### Things we don't do:
 * Fixing the printer
-* Setting up your parents wifi (actually, we can totally do this)
+* Setting up your wireless network (actually, we totally do this!)
 * Fixing the printer